matthewmueller/rfcs/text/0001-datamodel-2.md

 Yes lets unify the datamodel and configuration into one language(!)

-I f we're a superset of HCL, we're piggybacking off of Terraform's battle-testesd configuration use cases.
+If we're a superset of HCL, we're piggybacking off of Terraform's battle-testesd configuration use cases.

 ### Should we reduce the syntax further, by eliminating/changing _multiple statements per line_ and _multi-line statements_?